Than Tun: Early life and education

-A native of Daunggyi village, Ngathaingchaung / Yekyi Township, Irrawaddy Division, Than Tun entered Rangoon University in 1939, and received bachelor's degrees in history and law in 1946 and 1948, respectively and an MA in history in 1950.
-In 1956, he received his PhD in history with a paper named "History of Buddhism in Burma A.D.
-1000–1300" from University of London, School of Oriental and African Studies (SOAS).
+Than Tun was born in Daunggyi village, Ngathaingchaung Subtownship, Irrawaddy Division to Bo Htwe and Daw Tin and completed his high school in 1938 in Ngathaingchaung.
+Than Tun entered Rangoon University in 1939, and received bachelor's degrees in history and law in 1946 and 1948, respectively and an MA in history in 1950.
+During the Second World War's Japanese invasion of Burma, he studied astrology in Ngathainchaung and became the chairman of Ngathaingchaung's Anti-Fascist People's Freedom League and got involved with student union organisations.
+He also got married in 1948 to Khin Yi, also a native of Ngataingchaung Subtownship.
+In 1956, he received his PhD in history with a paper named "Buddhist Church in Pagan Period" from University of London, School of Oriental and African Studies (SOAS).

 Academic career

-Dr. Than Tun became a lecturer in University of Rangoon’s Department of History and Political Science in 1959.
+Dr. Than Tun became a lecturer in University of Rangoon’s Department of History and Political Science in 1948.
 In 1965, he was promoted to the Professor and Head of Department in History at University of Mandalay.
 Professor Than Tun left Mandalay in 1982 for University of Kyoto’s Center for South East Asian Studies where he was a Research Fellow and Visiting Professor from 1982 to 1987.
 Later, he was a visiting professor in Northern Illinois University where he was awarded an Honorary Doctorate of Literature in 1988.
 From 1989 to 1990, he was a visiting scholar at the University of Michigan.
 In 1990 he came back to Burma and worked as a Member of the Myanmar (Burmese) Historical Commission and Emeritus Professor in University of Yangon in the Departments of History and Archeology.

 In 2000 Fukuoka Asian Culture prize Committee awarded Professor Than Tun the highest worldwide academic award, a Literate of the 11th Fukuoka Asian Culture Prizes in the Academic Prize Category.

 Professor Than Tun was a leading figure in the field of history and as the most prominent scholar of pre-modern history.
-Among his many significant publications, the most celebrated both at home and abroad are "History of Buddhism in Burma" and "The Medieval Myanmar History", both of which richly employ the epigraphs of the Bagan Dynasty from the 11th to the 13th centuries.
+Among his many significant publications, the most celebrated both at home and abroad are "History of Buddhism in Burma" and "The Medieval Myanmar History", both of which richly employ the epigraphs of the Pagan dynasty from the 11th to the 13th centuries.
 These books are the fruit of hard work into which the professor put his heart and soul.

 Another of his publications, The Royal Orders of Burma, comprises ten volumes and took him eight years to complete.
 In this study, he compared the existing copies of royal orders from the dynasty period and subjected them to rigorous analysis.
-This voluminous work of 7,600 pages includes an abridged English translation, commentaries, and index, and is the most reliable collection of original historical documents.
-This is such an outstanding achievement that it has become known as the 'Than Tun Text'.
-All his academic work, including theses and books, is more than just a clarification of Burmese history by a Burmese native—it places the country's history and culture into the wider context of world history, thus contributing greatly to the further development of the worldwide study of Burmese history.
+This work of 7,600 pages includes an abridged English translation, commentaries, and index, and is the most reliable collection of original historical documents.